lheuveline/covid_french_daily_predictions/README.md

 * The dataset file (sampled_covid_dataset) has been created with scripts/get_dataset.py.
 This script get historical data from API (on 120 days) and construct a dataset containing the 14th previous hospitalizations values and the direction of the next step (1 or -1).
 The dataset needed some resampling because it was largely imbalanced using only 120 days.
 * The neural network is equivalent to a simple Logistic Regression using 14 variables, with Gradient Descent Optimization.
+* The implemented algorithm accuracy is near random.

 ## To-do